 Care & Treatment

 We offer a comprehensive approach to treating urologic diseases and conditions.
-Our specialists have the expertise to treat cancers of the kidney, bladder and prostate, adrenal tumors, and benign conditions like kidney stones and overactive bladder.
+Our urologic oncology specialists have the expertise to treat cancers of the kidney, bladder and prostate, and adrenal tumors.
+Urologists also treat benign conditions like kidney stones and overactive bladder.
 Using advanced technologies, including robotic surgery, our team uses the least invasive approach possible to preserve as much healthy tissue as we can to provide relief and improve your quality of life.

 If your doctor has told you that medication or another nonsurgical therapy is not enough to take care of a urologic disease or disorder, surgery may be the next option.
 Our robotic urologic surgery program is a place to start for a first or second opinion.
 This type of specialized surgery uses computer-assisted technology, which allows surgeons to use minimally invasive techniques for general and complex surgeries.
 This allows us to be more accurate and precise, which leads to better results for patients.